Consultant - for the realization of a harmonized methodology on participatory mapping of representative areas of Pool and Niari

 • A budget proposal with sufficient cost breakdown to assess its reasonableness.

-• Please also include a payment schedule linking amounts to work milestones.
+• Please also include a payment schedule associating amounts with work milestones.

 GUIDELINES FOR PROPOSAL SUBMISSION